Muskan2401/Employee-Registration-Website/README.md

 # Employee-Registration-Website
-This repository contains the pages for the Employee Registration Website that I completed as a mentee for Celebal Technologies COE Mentorship Program.The site includes 4 pages-The Registration,the employee details which has admin/user access,update and session timeout page.
+This repository contains the pages for the Employee Registration Website that I completed as a mentee for Celebal Technologies COE Mentorship Program.The site is built on Power Pages and includes 4 pages-The Registration,the employee details which has admin/user access,update and session timeout page.